Band gap analysis and carrier localization in cation-disordered ZnGeN$_2$: Electronic structure calculation methods

 The large size of the supercells precludes the possibility of applying the GW approach \cite{hedin1965new} for each structure.
-In place of GW methods, the DOS and IPR of relaxed structures were calculated using a parameterized single-shot hybrid functional with an additional Coulomb potential V (SSH+V) of -1.5 eV (comparable to a U parameter of +3 eV) applied to Zn d orbitals. \cite{Lany2017} The single-shot functional avoids the computationally expensive iteration to self-consistency of the hybrid functional Hamiltonian by holding the initial wavefunctions of the DFT+U calculation fixed.\cite{Lany2017} This non-self consistent approach does not reorient band positions from the prior DFT+U step so in cases where DFT+U-which drastically underestimates band gaps-results in no band gap, an additional step was run using VASP's "none" algorithm to renumber bands.
-This extra step was needed for most 5,000 K configurations and leads to larger uncertainty in band gaps under 1 eV than other gaps presented in this Letter.
+In place of GW methods, the DOS and IPR of relaxed structures were calculated using a parameterized single-shot hybrid functional with an additional Coulomb potential V (SSH+V) of -1.5 eV (comparable to a U parameter of +3 eV) applied to Zn d orbitals. \cite{Lany2017} The single-shot functional avoids the computationally expensive iteration to self-consistency of the hybrid functional Hamiltonian by holding the initial wavefunctions of the DFT+U calculation fixed.\cite{Lany2017} This non-self-consistent approach closely reproduces the GW electronic structure for Zn-IV-N$_2$ nitrides and nitride-oxide alloys \cite{Pan2018}.
+However, since the hybrid functional Hamiltonian depends on the band occupancies, ambiguities occur when the band gap incorrectly closes in the underlying DFT calculation.
+In this case, we perform a second SSH+V iteration with updated band occupancies.
+This extra step, which could introduce some additional uncertainty in the electronic structure, was needed for most 5,000 K configurations.
 The Hartree-Fock exchange mixing parameter of the SSH+V functional was set to 0.19 and screening parameter to 0 for all structures.
-These parameters were fitted to replicate the total DOS produced by GW calculations for the ground state structure with a band gap of 3.5 eV calculated in SSH+V.
+These parameters were fitted to replicate the total DOS produced by GW calculations for the ground state structure with a band gap of 3.5 eV calculated in SSH+V. The same hybrid functional and V parameters were also used for the self-consistent calculation for non-radiative energy losses due to electron and hole trapping.

-To align potentials for the purpose of comparing the DOS and IPR of various disordered configurations on a common energy axis, a potential alignment was performed for the volume relaxed supercells, as described further in the Supplemental Information.
-Disordered cells are slightly larger than the ground state structure with a maximum difference in volume of 0.9\% for the most disordered supercells described in this study compared to the ground state supercell.